Nyirate/API4/README.md

 To have access on this project or want to use it:

-Make sure you have Android Studio and a phone with a usb to connect on in your machine ,install Database .The installation methods are found on this link https://github.com/Ajuajmal/Install-Config/wiki/Installation-Of-Android-Studio-In-Ubuntu-18.04#install-intels-kvm-for-better-avd-performance and other sites such as stack overflow and after installing all those clone
+Make sure you have Android Studio and a phone with a usb to connect on in your machine ,install Database .The installation methods are found on this link https://github.com/Ajuajmal/Install-Config/wiki/Installation-Of-Android-Studio-In-Ubuntu-18.04#install-intels-kvm-for-better-avd-performance and other sites such as stack overflow and after installing all those clone..

 git clone https://github.com/Nyirate/API4.git